 - moving furniture or removing refuse, including clinical waste

 - moving patients or equipment around the various parts of the hospital by way of lifts and long corridors

 - transporting patients who have died from the ward to the mortuary

 - driving a van or buggy from building to building around the hospital or estate grounds.

-As a portering supervisor, you would co-ordinate and monitor portering activities within a healthcare setting, to ensure high standards are achieved and maintained.
+Portering Supervisors, co-ordinate and monitor portering activities within a healthcare setting, to ensure high standards are achieved and maintained.

-You would also be responsible for the supervision of staff, including their training and development.
+They are responsible for the supervision of staff, including their training and development.

 Portering Managers oversee portering services within a healthcare setting and manage a team of Supervisors and Porters to ensure an essential service is delivered around the clock to a high standard.